 Centuries ago, people wrote with feathers, a.k.a “quills”.
 In fact, U.S. President Thomas Jefferson bred geese specifically because he went through quills so quickly!
 The downside of using quills, as I’m sure President Jefferson would tell you, is that they wear down at alarming speed.
 That’s why we are lucky to have steel crowquill nibs today!
 In this article, we’ll explore the fabulous crowquill nib and what you can use it to create.

 Like other nibs, the crowquill arrives with a protective coating on it that isn’t ink flow-friendly.
-Be sure to stick it in a potato (per this article) to remove that coating!
+Be sure to stick it in a potato — as described in this tutorial — to remove that coating!

 Crowquill Compatible Pens

-The crowquill nib’s circular shank isn’t compatible with most dip pens.
-If you want to use a crowquill nib, make sure you choose a pen that will accommodate it.
-My favorite crowquill-friendly pen is the Tachikawa T-40 because it can accommodate the crowquill in addition to other nibs like the Nikko G and the Brause EF66.
+The crowquill nib’s circular shank isn’t compatible with most pen holders.
+If you want to use a crowquill nib, be sure to choose a pen that will accommodate it.
+My favorite crowquill-friendly pen is the Tachikawa T-40 because it can accommodate most crowquill nibs in addition to other nibs like the Nikko G and the Brause EF66.

 Note that if you wish to use your crowquill with an oblique pen, Paper & Ink Arts’ adjustable oblique will accommodate this nib!
-It’s a great option if you’ve got some wiggle room in your calligraphy budget.
+That oblique pen is a good option if you’ve got some wiggle room in your calligraphy budget.

 Crowquill Nib Advantages